tonytang0114/azure-app-service-fastapi/README.md

 3. Click "create"
 4. Fill out the first page.
    - "Runtime stack" should be "Python 3.10"
-   - "Pricing plan" must at least be "Basic" or greater
+   - "Pricing plan" must be "Basic" or better for Github deployment (**this is not a free pricing plan. if you don't want to incur charges, remember to delete resources**).
 5. On the "Deployment" page, connect to the forked repository on your Github account.
 6. Create the app service.
 7. Once created, go to the resource and navigate to the "Configuration" setting.